Aviation in the New York metropolitan area: Long Island MacArthur Airport

 Long Island MacArthur Airport (ISP), otherwise known as Islip Airport, is located in Ronkonkoma, New York, in Suffolk County, about 44 mi east of Manhattan.
 It is owned and operated by the Town of Islip, and has been designated by the FAA an official New York airport.
 This airport is primarily served by low-cost carriers Southwest Airlines, JetBlue, Frontier Airlines, and Breeze Airways to domestic destinations mostly in the southeast.

 Stewart International Airport

 Stewart International Airport (SWF) is located about 60 mi northwest of the city in Orange County, New York.
 In 2007, the Port Authority of New York and New Jersey took control of operations at Stewart and has committed $500 million to its upgrade and expansion.
 From June 2017 to September 2019 Stewart was the only secondary airport in the New York metro area offering flights to Europe.
 This was enabled by a main runway of over 11,000 feet.

-Trenton–Mercer Airport

-Trenton–Mercer Airport (TTN) is located in and owned by Mercer County, New Jersey, near Trenton.
-It began to see a return of scheduled passenger service in 2013, becoming a focus city for Frontier Airlines, servicing three year-round nonstop destinations.